Receivers for low-bandwidth optical (through-the-air) communications

 Why not use low-noise op amps in the front end?

 One might ask why discrete transistors were used instead of high-performance, low-noise op amps (like the LT1115, LMH6624, LMV751 to mention but a few) in the first stage of the optical detector?
 The answer is that readily available op amps - even very good, low-noise ones - will not perform as well as a single JFET amplifier.
 Why might this be?
-As Bob Pease points out in his article on Transimpedance Amplifiers (see the article "What's All This Transimpedance Amplifier Stuff, Anyway" in the January 8, 2001 issue of Electronic Design) one has to add a JFET in front of an op amp in order to obtain the best possible noise performance for several reasons:
+As Bob Pease points out in his article on Transimpedance Amplifiers (see the article "What's All This Transimpedance Amplifier Stuff, Anyway" in the January 8, 2001 issue of Electronic Design, via the web archive) one has to add a JFET in front of an op amp in order to obtain the best possible noise performance for several reasons:

 Of course, one could replace Q2 with an op amp to maintain the cascode configuration, but that would not likely offer any performance enhancements: If you do, you must keep in mind that this stage should be self-biasing (like the Q2 circuit) to accommodate different voltage/current conditions present at the drain of Q1.